Cornell University Library

 • Anyone (usually family members or roommates) who you find linked to you in data-broker records

-Make a Plan in Advance: Prepare in case of an attack
+Make a Plan in Advance: Prepare in case of a campaign

 Some questions to consider before an attack: